 Firewood Tips: How to Split Wood

 Knowing how to properly split wood with an axe saves time, energy, and frustration at the cottage.
-A few simple tricks can make the difference between a productive afternoon of chopping wood and one that leaves you wishing you had a wood splitter.
+A few simple tricks can make the difference between a productive afternoon of splitting wood and one that leaves you wishing you had a mechanical wood splitter.

 How to Split Wood

 Smaller diameter pieces, say less than six or eight inches will often split in half quite easily.
 However, when we split larger pieces, trying to hit the log right in the middle won’t get us very far, unless the wood is a bit rotten or punky.
 In that case it might not be worth burning.